rjmacarthy/quintus/README.md

 ```

 In this example, `quintus` is a new instance of the `Quintus` class.
-We use the `scrape()` method to scrape relevant data from the web, and then `injest()` method to process and store the data.
+We use the `load()` method to store the data.
 Finally, we call the `chat()` method and pass in the string "openai" to initiate a conversation with the OpenAI API.

 ### Using Local Models